FilipAndonov04/Testing-Library/README.md

 ## Testing

 Testing is done with test cases.
+A test case has a name and a suite.
+Suites are used to group test cases.
-Test cases have a suite, by which they are grouped, and a name.
+Test cases are automatically registered on definition.
-They are automatically registered.

 ```
 TEST_CASE(suit, name) {